 What made the issue particularly odd was that Outlook 2016 would throw these errors on some machines and yet work on others.
 So this was not an instance of Outlook incompatibility.
 What we discovered was that it was actually the underlying operating system.
 Outlook on Windows 8.1 or Windows 10 would continue to work fine.
-However, Outlook on older operating system such as Windows 7 would throw the errors identified above.
+However, Outlook on an older operating system such as Windows 7 would throw the errors identified above.

-We also determined, through manipulating HOSTS files, that pointing directly to an Exchange server made the errors go away.
-For our environment this indicated that something with the Kemp’s configuration was the root cause of our issue.
+We also determined, by manipulating HOSTS files, that pointing directly to an Exchange server made the errors go away.
+For our environment, this indicated that something with the Kemp’s configuration was the root cause of our issue.
 We compared the problem VIP against a known working VIP (built from an older version of the Exchange 2016 template).
 We found that TLS 1.0 was disabled on the problem VIP, but enabled on the known working VIP.
 This made sense as TLS 1.0 is still enabled by default on Exchange 2016 servers.

 Solution 1 – Enable TLS 1.0 (less secure)

 The first and simplest option is to enable TLS 1.0 on the VIP.
 While TLS 1.0 is an older protocol–we certainly want to move away from it at some point–Microsoft is currently recommending to keep TLS 1.0 enabled on our Exchange servers.
-As an extension of this we should keep TLS 1.0 enabled on our Exchange 2016 VIP as well.
+As an extension of this, we should keep TLS 1.0 enabled on our Exchange 2016 VIP as well.